mxagar/tool_guides/fiftyone/README.md

     # Browser: http://localhost:5151
     ```

+Launching the UI in the code has the advantage of obtaining the `session` object, with which can do additional things.
+However, if we use this approach:

+- We should use Jupyter Lab notebooks, not VSCode; otherwise, we might have issues.
+- We can click on "Create new View for Cell Output" and put the view side-by-side with our notebook code.

 Basic usage of the UI:

 - Left frame: select tags / labels / primitives (features added in code)